 Premium Titanium Feel

-Titanium is sturdy, fast, and flexible, making it an ideal material for maximum speed and control.
+Titanium is sturdy, fast, and flexible, making it an ideal material for maximum ball speed consistency and control.

-Titleist TSR drivers use aerospace grade titanium that achieves the highest quality standards and allows for the absolute most consistency of production.
+Titleist TSR drivers use aerospace grade titanium that achieves the highest quality standards and increases ball speed across the entire hitting surface, even on off center hits.
 Titleist prides themselves on quality and performance, and their choice of material is evidence of that.

 One of our personal favorite parts about titanium drivers is the sound they make.
 We think everyone should know that you are hitting is long and straight without having to watch!